 10. International UFO Museum and Research Center (Roswell)

-Inspired by the Roswell Incident of 1947, the International UFO Museum and Research Center opened in 45 years later.
+Inspired by the Roswell Incident of 1947, the International UFO Museum and Research Center opened 45 years later in Roswell.
 The informative museum is your one stop shop to learn all about the suspicious events that put the small New Mexico town on the map.